bernieplug/eepelican/content/blog/negative-reviews-help.md

-Title: How Negative Reviews Can Help Your Product Listing
+Title: How Negative Reviews Can Help Your Product Listings
 Author: Bruce O.
 Category: Feedback Loop
 Date: 2016-06-29 14:00
-Image: feedback-bubble.jpg
+Image: thumbs-down.jpg
-Tags:
+Tags: Feedback Loop, Negative Feedback, Amazon
-Summary:
+Summary: As with anything in life, you need to take the bad with the good.
+Reviews are no exception - read about how negative reviews are actually important for your business here.
 Status: published

 As an Amazon seller, it might be a pipe dream of yours to have nothing but positive reviews across all your products.
 Even under that “See all reviews” link, the customer might scroll for hours and never find a word against your product.
 It would mean that your product is phenomenal, your service is excellent, you’re an incredibly consistent merchant, and all your customers love you and would buy from you again.
 Right?